martinbkaiser/shopify-responsive-video-slider/README.md

-# shopify-responsive-video-slider
+# Shopify Responsive Video Slider
-This is a responsive slider for Shopify that has video capabilities
+This is a responsive slider for Shopify that has video capabilities.

+Project is written with liquid templating code and is designed to work with a users Shopify theme and control panel